real2two/discordeno-template/README.md

 Warning: This bot template hasn't fully been tested thoroughly.

+## Read for interactions only template

+This template combines chat input interactions and message commands together, which is something many bot developers won't need.

+If you are not going to use this bot with message commands, there's a slightly different version of the template for that.

+Use the interactions-only template instead: [https://github.com/real2two/discordeno-template/tree/interactions-only](https://github.com/real2two/discordeno-template/tree/interactions-only)

+The interactions-only version of template has been tested (not thoroughly or with a public bot though) and should be pretty stable.

 ## How to start

 Run `pnpm start` for production or `pnpm dev` for development.